 The degree of appreciation of the place is often proportional to the efforts made to reach it, especially in the mountains.
-Our typical hiking day is between 4-8 hours of walking on a steep, slippery trail.
-Small droplets of sweat forming on the forehead, muscles warmed up, shoes covered in mud, an almost empty bottle of water and a way too heavy backpack.
-The last efforts bring you to the hut full of hikers, equally exhausted.
-Inside, there is, of course, a fondue and a bottle of Fendant, which tastes like a Moët & Chandon.
+Our typical hiking day is between 4-8 hours of walking on a steep, slippery trail, with droplets of sweat on the forehead, muscles warmed up, shoes covered in mud, an almost empty bottle of water and a way too heavy backpack.
+The last efforts bring us to the hut full of hikers, equally exhausted.
+Inside, there is, of course, fondue and a bottle of Fendant, which tastes like a Moët & Chandon.

 Here, at the Marcel Brunet hut, it’s different.
 It’s one of a few huts in Switzerland accessible by car.
-The only effort you will make is to bring your backpack inside the hut from the car park, which is right in front.
-For our friends, who aren’t used to hiking, this is a chance to experience the mountains without any physical efforts.
+The only effort you will make is to bring your backpack inside the hut from the car park, right in front.
+For our friends, who aren’t used to hiking, it’s a chance to experience the mountains without any physical effort.
 For us, this concept feels strange.
 But it turns out we will appreciate it.

-In the morning we are heading up the Val de Bagne in Valais.
+In the morning, we head up to the Val de Bagne in Valais.
 The road first takes us through the forest before emerging onto alpine meadows.
-When we reach the hut, a group of walkers are having a fondue outside.
+When we reach the hut, a group of walkers have a fondue outside.
 The terrace of the Marcel Brunet hut offers a splendid view of the Val de Bagnes mountains with its snow-capped peaks and the Combin glacier (Petit Combin).

 We go for a walk around the hut, and a 360-degree view of the Alps makes us forget that we came by car.
-At 2’103 meters this is an oasis of coolness.
+At 2’103 meters, this is an oasis of coolness.
 The place is popular with cyclists and families with children and dogs on a leash.
-The car park is now full, despite its size.

 We try Absinthe from Val-de-Travers, now legal after almost a century-long ban.
 This green liquor has a mystic air, a touch of the supernatural.
 And, of course, we drink Abricotine, the famous eau-de-vie from Valais made from locally grown apricots.
 The choice outweighs our drinking capacities.
 Gazing at the starry sky, we decide we won’t set the alarm for tomorrow morning.

 The hearty breakfast gives us enough energy to last us through the day.
-The sky is blue and the alpine flowers are blooming.
+The sky is blue, and the alpine flowers are blooming.
 They grow everywhere, even where there are only stones!
-We decide to explore the surroundings.
-We start with a small mountain lake with crystal clear waters, which is just a short distance away.
+We decide to explore the surroundings and start with a small mountain lake with crystal clear waters, just a short distance away.
 Then we continue walking behind the hut.
 Come here in the right season, and you will feast on blueberries.
 The calm reigning at this altitude reminds us of where we are.
 I let my mind go where it wants or rather to no place at all, and it feels great!

 Accommodation: The Marcel Brunet hut located at 2’103 m.
-In summer, the Marcel Brunet hut located at 2’103m is open from early June to early October, and in winter from early December to late April.
+In summer, the Marcel Brunet hut located at 2’103 m is open from mid-June to mid-October, and in winter from mid-December to mid-April.
 Accommodation is in dormitories with mattresses, pillows and blankets.
 For hygienic reasons, all visitors are required to bring a light sleeping bag.
 The hut offers half-board (evening meal, overnight stay, breakfast).
 Reservations required.